Hazardous chemicals, activities or devices

 B. Prescription Drugs

-In the United States, the Food and Drug Administration tightly regulates the issuance of prescriptions and thus they are controlled substances. tate laws further regulate the use of prescription drugs and it is unlawful for any person knowingly or intentionally to possess a controlled substance unless it was obtained directly from a valid prescription or order of a practitioner while acting in the course of their professional practice.
-It is also unlawful to use the prescription for persons or purposes outside of the original prescription.
-All applicable federal, state and country laws must be followed.
+In the United States, the Food and Drug Administration (FDA) tightly regulates the issuance of prescription drugs including non-controlled medications.
+State laws further regulate the use of prescription drugs, and it is unlawful for any person to knowingly or intentionally possess a noncontrolled medication unless it was obtained directly from a valid prescription or order of a practitioner while acting in the course of their professional practice.
+It is also unlawful to use a prescription for persons or purposes outside of the original intent of the prescription or for the person it was originally prescribed for.
+All applicable federal, state, and country laws must be followed.

-1. Students are prohibited from the use of prescription drugs in their study outside of the authority of a practitioner or researcher that has obtained the controlled substance with appropriate approvals and is using the substance for the purpose for which it was prescribed.
+1. Students are prohibited from the use of prescription drugs in their study outside the authority of a practitioner or researcher that has obtained the non-controlled medication with appropriate approvals and is using the medication for the purpose for which it was prescribed.

-2. In the case of prescription drugs administered to vertebrate animals, this may only be done under a veterinarian’s supervision and with prescriptions provided for this specific purpose.
+3. In the case of prescription drugs administered to vertebrate animals, this may only be done under a veterinarian’s supervision and with prescriptions provided for this specified purpose.

 C. Alcohol and Tobacco